+REVISION HISTORY

-REVISION HISTORY Version Endorsed By Approved By Approval Date Description of changes 1.0 Head of School DAP 4.8.23 New document.
-1.1 Head of School DAP 31.10.23 Minor revisions to clarify processes
+Version Endorsed By Approved By Approval Date Description of changes

+1.0 Head of School DAP 4.8.23 New document.

+1.1 Head of School DAP Clarification of five yearly review

+processes and role of the AIPM Board.